fireship-io/fireship.io/content/lessons/angular-universal-firebase/index.md

 ### Compile the Server

 Open the `package.json` file and you'll notice four new scripts related to SSR.
-Run the commands below to compiple the TypeScript code and run the Express server on *localhost:4000*.
+Run the commands below to compile the TypeScript code and run the Express server on *localhost:4000*.

 {{< file "terminal" "command line" >}}
 ```text